xak200/Portfolio/README.md

 [Intro to Machine Learning](./Intro%20to%20Machine%20Learning):

+In this class, I am learning about the theoretical foundations of machine learning and how to apply machine learning to solve new problems.

+Topics covered so far include:
+- Perceptron algorithm
+- Support vector machines (Pegasos algorithm)
+- Kernel methods
+- Learning theory
+- Decision Trees
+- K-means clustering

 There is currently no code in the GitHub folder.
 If you would like to see samples, please e-mail me at xak200@nyu.edu.
 Code will be added at the end of the course in May 2016.